UltraCart/rest_api_v2_sdk_csharp/docs/StorefrontApi.md

 <a name="applytostorefront"></a>
 # **ApplyToStoreFront**
-> ApplyLibraryItemResponse ApplyToStoreFront (int? libraryItemOid, int? storefrontOid)
+> ApplyLibraryItemResponse ApplyToStoreFront (ApplyLibraryItemRequest applyLibraryRequest)

 Apply library item to storefront.
 ### Example